Jūrmala: Architecture

 The most distinguishing architectural feature in Jūrmala is the prevalence of wooden houses dating from the 19th and first half of the 20th century.
 Most of the buildings were built by Baltic German and Latvian architects, but there are also works of Russian, Finnish and other architects.
 Jūrmala's architecture typically falls into classicism, national romanticism, and modern styles.
 The town has an official list of 414 historical buildings under protection, as well as over 4,000 wooden structures..
 Dubulti Station is an example of sculptural concrete shell Modernist architecture.

+Geography

 Beach

 Jūrmala's beach is 33 km long, covered with white quartz sand.
 The shallow coastal waters are suitable and safe for children.
 The beach is equipped with playgrounds, small benches, football fields and volleyball courts, as well as descents for prams and wheelchairs.
 In spring and autumn amber pieces can be found on the beach.

 Each region's beach has its own character.
 In Majori and Bulduri, where the Blue Flag flies, it is possible to rent water bicycles or relax in the beach cafe.
 In Dubulti and Dzintari competitions in beach football and volleyball take place, but on Pumpuri beach there is kite surfing and windsurfing.

 International water sports contests, including rowing, sailing, and waterskiing that take place on the river Lielupe.

+Climate

+Jūrmala has an oceanic climate (Köppen Cfb) closely bordering on a humid continental climate (Köppen Dfb), because it is on the coast of the Baltic Sea.